 A request by a parent / guardian for a review may be made at any time after the initial placement has been in effect for three months, but may not be more than once in every three-month period.
 A request for review, outside of the normal annual review process, must be provided in writing to the school principal.
-Upon receipt of a parent / guardian request for review, the principal will, within 15 calendar days, provide the parent / guardian with a written statement advising them of the date, time, and location of the IPRC.
+Upon receipt of a parent / guardian request for review, the principal will, within 15 calendar days, provide the parent / guardian with a written statement acknowledging the request, a copy of the OCDSB IPRC guide and a written statement indicating an approximate meeting date / time.
 The principal may request a review at any time, on written notice to a parent / guardian.